thomas-k-cameron/my-mbo-analysis-book/src/taker-orders/result.md

 - I measured taker orders by it's unrealized profit, volume and profitability of their position at maturity
 - Products that I analyzed is Nikkei 225, TOPIX and Japanese Government Bond Future; For Nikkei 225 and TOPIX, mini variant is included.
+- I grouped each data points by how it's market moved in next 3600 seconds.
-- Statistical summary reveals that, underlying distribution of variable changes before large market move in many cases.
+- Statistical summary reveals that underlying distribution of data points are different prior to market move

-## Graphical Overview of Generated Data
+## Visualized Overview of Generated Data
 Below plot is the visualization of generated data.

 ![plot](./summary.png)